 - protection from obesity

-That being said, the best way to get inulin is through natural foods.
-Some of the best food sources of inulin include:
+While supplements are available, the best way to get inulin is through your diet.
+Some of the best inulin foods include:

-- ground chicory root (the most common source of inulin due to its extremely high concentration)
+- ground chicory root fiber (the most common source of inulin due to its extremely high concentration)

 - dandelion root